BetonQuest/BetonQuest/docs/Tutorials/Basics/Conversations.md

 This means that the _QuestPackages_ folder must contain a folder called _tutorialQuest_.
 This folder contains a file named _package.yml_ and another directory called _conversations_.
 The _conversations_ directory must contain another file named _jack.yml_.

-Now that we have the folder and file structure we can create our first conversation.
+## 2. Linking a conversation to an NPC

+Usually, conversations happen between an NPC and the player.
-First we need to create the `npcs` section in the _package.yml_ so that the plugin knows which Citizens NPC we want to talk with.
+Therefore, we need to create the `npcs` section in the _package.yml_ so that the plugin knows which Citizens NPC uses which conversation.
 This is how it works:

 ``` YAML title="package.yml" linenums="1"
 npcs:
   '1': Jack
 ```
-This links the NPC with the given ID to the conversation with the given ID.
+This links the NPC with the given ID (`1`) to the conversation with the given identifier (`Jack`).
 Save the file after editing.

 ??? info "How to find the Citizens NPC ID"
+    ??? info "How to create a NPC"
+        Execute this command: `/npc create Jack`

     1. Stay close to the NPC you want to select
-    2. Type the command `/npc select` to select the nearby NPC
+    2. Type the command `/npc select` to select the nearest NPC.
-    3. Type the command `/npc id` to get the ID from your NPC
+    3. Type the command `/npc id` to get the ID from your NPC.

-## 2. Creating your first conversation
+## 3. Creating your first conversation

-It's time to create the first conversation with the NPC!
-The goal is to learn how the basics works and to understand how pointers are working.
+It's time to create the first conversation with Jack!
+This chapter will teach you the basic structure of a conversation.

-Open the file `jack.yml` in the `conversations` folder.
-Now we will start creating the first conversation.
-The goal is that we can talk to the created NPC and have the first small conversation with him.
-We start off with that:
+A conversation always starts with an `NPC_option`, which is text the NPC says to the player.
+Now the player must answer the NPC using a `player_option` which is also some text.
+Usually, a player has more than one answer to choose from.
+These are determined by the `pointer` argument, that points from the initial `NPC_option` to all possible `player_options`.
+After the player responded, they are shown another `NPC_option` that the previously chosen `player_option` points to.

+As you can see, a conversation mainly consists of three elements: `NPC_options`, `player_options` and the `pointer` argument.

+Whenever either a `player_option` or a `NPC_option` point to no other option the conversation ends as there are no more responses or answers.

+!!! info "The Conversation Cycle"
+    ``` mermaid
+    graph LR
+    X{Conversation Starts} --> C
+    C[Initial NPC_option] --> A
+    A[player_option] --> |Pointer|B[NPC_option];
+    B --> |Pointer|A;
+    A -.No pointer present .-> D
+    B -.No pointer present .-> D
+    D{Conversation Ends}
+    ```

+Let's take a look at how a conversation is defined in the plugin's files:

+!!! question ""
+    **Tip:** Click the plus buttons next to the text for explanations!

 ``` YAML title="jack.yml" linenums="1"
 conversations: